PRICE €749

 • All mountain permits and local access arrangements where applicable

-• Certificate of achievement at the end of the trip
+• SSS Medallion and presentation box of achievement at the end of the trip

 Excluded:

-This is Contemporary hostel accommodation with comfortable shared dorms.
-Seperate Male and female sleeping quarters all with secure under-bed storage, USB power sockets and bedside lighting for every bed.
+This is Contemporary Bunkhouse mountain accommodation with comfortable shared dorms all with secure under-bed storage, USB power sockets and bedside lighting for every bed.
+Shared dorms are by gender.

 WiFi is free for all guests and other facilities include, a well-equipped self-catering kitchen, an open-plan living space with log-burning stove and panoramic mountain views, large deck, drying room and laundry facilities.